 The cookies in incognito mode are always fresh and clear.
 Hence, you can manually try browsing the articles on the incognito window.

 You can use third-party websites like web archives (also known as Wayback machine).
 This website has access to all the old articles indexed in search engines.
 You can always refer to the older versions of the article on this website.

 - Search with Article Title in Google

-If you want to check for the sources for your article manually, it is recommended to copy & paste the title of the article on Google search.
+If you want to manually check for the sources for your article, it is recommended to copy & paste the title of the article on Google search.
 This will show you the list of websites that have included the source of your article.

 Try the above solutions if you’re tired of being interrupted by paywalls every time you try to access online content.
 You can install extensions that will bypass most paywalls, so you can get the information you need without any hassle.